 7. Essential oils

 Work to engage all your senses for a calm, clear, and energized start.
-Choose essential oils from the citrus or mint families, and either diffuse them through the air or rub them in the palm of your hands.
+Use essential oils from the citrus or mint families, and either diffuse them through the air or rub them in the palm of your hands.
 Take in a few calming deep breaths.

 8. A luxurious face-washing routine

-Small acts of pampering can go a long way—create a simple morning routine where you clean and moisturize your face with a bit extra care.
-My favorite is a natural baking soda and coconut oil scrub I make, which leaves me refreshed for very little cost and time.
+Small acts of pampering can go a long way—create a simple morning routine to clean and moisturize your face with a bit extra care.
+My favorite is my homemade natural baking soda + coconut oil + essential oil scrub, which leaves me refreshed for very little cost and time.

 9. Simple stretches or stress-reducing yoga

-If you don’t have time for major exercise or activity, you can still greatly benefit from moving your body and stretching stiff or sore areas.
+If you don’t have time for major exercise or activity, you can still benefit from moving your body and stretching stiff or sore areas.
 Here is a great short video by a friend and colleague of mine, Dr Sara Gottfried, for a quick stress-reducing yoga posture.
 I regularly get my kids to join me on this one when we could all use a cool down.

 10. Rambling pages or journaling

-One of my favorite morning activities is journaling.
+Journaling is one of my favorite morning activities.
 This is such a fantastic way to get all your chaotic swirling thoughts out of your head, onto paper, and to open up space for processing and clearer thinking.
+(Try out morning pages.)

-Clearly, this list is not exhaustive, nor does anyone need to do eleven things to have an effective morning routine.
-But these are ideas to get you started.
-Best of all, they’re easy to implement, even when the house is bustling and you have very little time.
+No one needs to do all eleven of these things to have an effective morning routine, but these ideas can get you started.
+They’re easy to implement, even when the house is bustling and you have very little time.